 Everything that happens within the Hireup community is underpinned by our core principles.
 These principles provide us with a framework to engage with each other.

 This is an evolving document—we’re constantly rethinking our approach as we learn from the community.
-But these four principles are the heart of what we’ve learned from you so far, and we’re always working to make sure they’re enforced.
+But these principles are the heart of what we’ve learned from our Clients so far, and we’re always working to make sure they’re enforced.

 Choice and Control

-As the person in charge of your own supports, you are responsible for recruiting your workers from the Hireup community.
-In doing so you should ensure you are assessing the suitability of each worker to provide your specific supports.
-You should be clear with your goals and ensure that you are building a team of home care and support workers who can help you achieve them.
+As the person in charge of your own services and supports, you are responsible for securing services from the Hireup community.
+In doing so you should ensure you are assessing the suitability of each Hireup User or Hireup Worker you engage with to provide your specific services or support.
+When building your Hireup support team (which may include 1 or more Hireup Users who provide a variety of different support or services) (“Support Team”) you should be clear with your goals and ensure that you are building a Support Team that can help you achieve them.

-Prior to providing instruction and direction to your home care and support workers you should consider the scope of supports that can be provided through Hireup and only ask workers to complete work that falls within the boundaries of their job description.
+Prior to providing instruction and direction to your Support Team, you should consider the scope of support or services that can be provided through Hireup.
+Your Support Team may include a variety of services or supports, including but not limited to Home Care & Support Workers and Support Partners.
+You should only ask each member in your Support Team to complete work that falls within the boundaries of their job description.

-You must not ask your home care and support worker to complete activities that they are not qualified or skilled to perform, that they are not willing to perform, that are a breach of our standards and procedures or that are unsafe or illegal.
+You must not ask your Support Team or any individual you engage with in the Hireup community, to complete activities that they are not qualified or skilled to perform, that they are not willing to perform, that are a breach of our Policies and Procedures or that are unsafe or illegal.

-You should provide Hireup and your support workers with all relevant information about your support requirements and you must provide induction, training and direction to each support worker you work with on the support you need.
+You should provide your Support Team with all relevant information about your support or service requirements and you must provide each Support Team member with induction, training and direction on the services or support you need.

-You are responsible for providing a good working environment for your home care and support workers.
+You are responsible for providing your Support Team with a good working environment.
 You should build strong relationships that are mindful of professional boundaries.

-You should respect your workers’ time by communicating clearly and in a timely manner about shift durations, periods where there may be no shifts due to holidays or absences and providing reasonable notice for any cancelled shifts in accordance with our cancellation statement.
-You should also ensure completed shifts are approved on time so that your support workers are paid promptly.
+You should respect the time of your Support Team by communicating clearly and in a timely manner about expected hours of work, tasks to be fulfilled, the support or services you require and provide reasonable notice for any cancellations (in accordance with our cancellation statement) or changes in tasks, support or services.
+You should also ensure all completed shifts or hours worked are processed on time to ensure prompt payment of your Support Team.

 Dignity of Risk